 - On the Settings tab, set Enable Talk to On.

-- Configure additional settings as described in the table below.
+- Configure general Talk settings as described in the table below.

 Talk general settings